-Owner Raphel Blake specializes in dried herbal teas and beaded jewelry.
-In Jamaica, Raphel’s nickname is “Doctor” because he knows how to find plants and herbs from the land that have healing properties.
-Ralphel enjoys making healthful teas and cooking good foods.
-The Rasta influence in this earthen work is apparent in the natural materials used and the vibrant colors; all chosen to bring joy and good vibes.
+Owner Raphel Blake specializes in dried herbal teas, honey and traditional crafts.
+In Jamaica, Raphel’s nickname is “Doctor” because he knows how to forage plants and herbs from the land that have healing properties.
+Raphel enjoys making healthful teas and sharing his natural healing practices.
+The Rasta influence in his earthen work is apparent in the natural materials he uses and the vibrant colors; chosen to bring joy and positive IRIE vibes.

 Click here to view and to order Doctor Rasta’s Tea!